GiorgosKastoras/giorgoskastoras.github.io/_posts/SQL/2025-10-24-a-comprehensive-guide-in-sql-joins.md

 ### SEMI JOIN

-Return left-table rows that have a match in the right table; only left columns are returned.
+Returns left-table rows that have a match in the right table; only left columns are returned.

 **Query**